 Airport Cost – A Major Cost Component For The Airlines

-The above chart (expressed in Hong Kong Dollar) shows the airport charges of key Asian airports gathered by RDC Aviation, with Tokyo showing the highest landing cost followed by Hong Kong.
+The above chart (expressed in Hong Kong Dollars) shows the airport charges of key Asian airports gathered by RDC Aviation, with Tokyo showing the highest landing cost followed by Hong Kong.
 The cost of landing a B777-300ER cost an airline HK$110,732 ($14,122).
 This cost comprised of landing fee, parking fee and government and passenger related charges.

 Although the Hong Kong government has provided financial aid to the airlines twice between 2000 and 2009, the scale was not as big as what the airlines are requesting this time round.